poad/examples/README.md

-# java-examples
+# examples
-The example projects of Java
+The example projects